 In the Roman Catholic tradition, Immaculate High School fosters the development of the whole student by nurturing individual spiritual, moral, intellectual, physical and social growth through an academically rigorous college preparatory curriculum that encourages respect, responsibility, reverence, creativity and leadership.

 Immaculate High School, a Catholic college preparatory school under the Diocese of Bridgeport, provides a challenging academic education in a wholesome and disciplined environment.
 Because Immaculate High School values character formation, moral development and spiritual direction, religious education is an integral part of the curriculum.
 Immaculate High School welcomes students from all religious traditions.

-Immaculate High School enrolls 485 students, 50% male and 50% female.
-Approximately 28% of our student body resides in Danbury and the remainder in twenty-six surrounding towns in western Fairfield County, Litchfield County, and New York state.
-Approximately 29% of the student body is minority.
+Immaculate High School enrolls 487 students, 48% male and 52% female.
+Approximately 31% of our student body resides in Danbury and the remainder in twenty-six surrounding towns in western Fairfield County, Litchfield County, and New York state.
+Approximately 26% of the student body is minority.

-Immaculate High School is accredited by the New England Association of Schools and Colleges and by the Connecticut State Department of Education.
+Immaculate High School is accredited by the New England Association of Schools and Colleges and recognized by the Connecticut State Department of Education.
 Immaculate High School is a member of the National Catholic Education Association, the Connecticut Association of Schools, and the Connecticut Interscholastic Athletic Conference.

 Immaculate High School enjoys strong support from alumni and its parent community.
 Individual attention to student needs is a priority of the faculty and administration.